 All the parameters are initialized with the range [-0.1, 0.1]of a uniform distribution.
 We used the AdaDelta algorithm (Zeiler, 2012) with gradient clipping (Pascanu et al., 2013) for optimization.
 We initialized the AdaDelta hyperparameters $\rho = 0.95$ and $\epsilon = 1^{-8}$.
 Once the loss over the validation set was degraded, we decreased the AdaDelta hyperparameter ε by multiplying it by 0.01 at each subsequent epoch.
 The training procedure was stopped after 15 epochs.
-During the training, we adopted multi-condition training strategy, i.e., in addition to the optimization with the enhanced features through the neural beamformers, we also used the noisy multichannel speech data as an input of encoder-decoder networks without through the neural beamformers to improve the robustness of the encoderdecoder networks.
+During the training, we adopted multi-condition training strategy, i.e., in addition to the optimization with the enhanced features through the neural beamformers, we also used the noisy multichannel speech data as an input of encoder-decoder networks without through the neural beamformers.
+Preliminary experiments showed that the multi-condition training is essential to improve the robustness of the encoder-decoder networks.
+Note that we trained the entire network from scratch without any pre-training procedures.
 All the above networks are implemented by using Chainer (Tokui et al., 2015).